damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

 > * [Type Wrappers with Flow](/blog/2017/01/effective-types-type-wrappers-with-flow/) (Flow)
 > * Phantom Types (Flow; coming soon)

-Type Wrappers are a way of taking an existing type (like strings, numbers, etc) and wrapping them in _another_ type, both so they can't be confused with other things of the same type, and to represent things like validation in a way that Flow can check.
+Type Wrappers are a way of taking an existing type (like strings, numbers, etc) and wrapping them in _another_ type.
+This is so that:

+1. They can't easily be confused (eg. getting two strings getting mixed up), and
+2. So we can represent things like validation in a way that Flow can check.

 They are variously known as Nominal Type Aliases, [Opaque Type Aliases](https://docs.hhvm.com/hack/type-aliases/opaque), or [Newtypes](https://wiki.haskell.org/Newtype)<sup><a href="#note-1">1</a></sup>.

 Let's get to it. 😊

 ## Creating and Using a Type Wrapper